ReedimaSharma/WEB-TECHNOLOGY/README.md

 # WEB-TECHNOLOGY
-for all the codes and practice of web technology
+For all the codes and practice of web technology Author - Reedima Sharma